SYNOPSIS

 Note

 On Windows administrator privileges are required.
-If UAC is active it is advisable to run dcc only from an already elevated command prompt.
+If UAC is active, it is advisable to run dcc only from an already elevated command prompt.
 Otherwise dcc will be elevated via UAC in a new window that disappears as soon as the command has finished, making it impossible to read its output.

 LICENSING

-If you intend to perform updates using dcc please contact you pCon software vendor to purchase the license.
+If you intend to perform updates using dcc, please contact you pCon software vendor to purchase the license.
 Please ask for a DataClient Command Line Interface Update License.
-If you don’t already have a DataClient Pro license, you also need to purchase one, because it is an requirement for the Command Line Interface Update License.
+If you don’t already have a DataClient PRO license, you also need to purchase one, because it is an requirement for the Command Line Interface Update License.

 1. Execute ehostid in the bin directory of DataClient to determine the Host ID.